Halo 3: ODST: Plot

 The game begins with Dutch (Adam Baldwin), Romeo (Nolan North), and Mickey (Alan Tudyk) discussing the Covenant Supercarrier above New Mombasa, with the Rookie asleep nearby.
 Buck (Nathan Fillion) arrives and introduces Dare (Tricia Helfer).
 Romeo wakes the Rookie and the team enter their HEVs and drop through the atmosphere; at the last minute, Dare changes their trajectory to miss the ship due to a classified mission she has for the team.
 The Covenant ship enters slipspace with a UNSC ship that can be seen pulling alongside it, sending a shockwave toward the ODSTs; the Rookie's pod collides with Mickey's and crashes into a building on the ground, knocking him unconscious for six hours.
 He awakens and proceeds to find clues as to what happened to his squadmates.

 Buck makes a rough landing after the drop and fights through Covenant forces to find Dare.
 However, Dare has vanished without a trace when he arrives at her drop pod, leaving behind only her helmet which is later found by the Rookie.
-Buck finds Romeo instead and the two resolve to find the others and get out of the city.
+Buck finds Romeo instead and the two resolve to find the others and leave the city.
 Dutch drops near a nature preserve and helps Marines fighting there.
 Mickey commandeers a tank and fights his way along a Mombasa boulevard.
 Meeting up with Dutch, the two defend an ONI base from the Covenant, destroying the facility to keep it from being captured.
 They are evacuated by a police dropship and make contact with Buck, arranging a rendezvous at police headquarters, but are shot down.
 Buck and Romeo rescue Dutch and Mickey, but Romeo is seriously wounded.
 The squad hijacks a Covenant dropship, but instead of leaving the city, Buck decides to have them turn back and find Dare, having realized that Dare has continued her classified mission on her own.